 Projects that have come to life thanks to donor support:

 • Louise Lamphere Internship Program offers AAA Intern, Melissa Campbell-McIntosh "I cannot express in enough words my profound gratitude to all the people that worked so hard to provide me with this life-altering experience."opportunities for talented anthropology students each year as they pursue their professional goals and aspirations.
-Internships take place at the Naval History & Heritage Command and The Smithsonian Center for Folklife and Cultural Heritage, as well as at the AAA office.
+Internships take place at Alexandria Archaeology and The Smithsonian Center for Folklife and Cultural Heritage, as well as at the AAA office.
 The program has proved to be an important pathway for anthropology undergraduates to explore anthropology as practiced 'on the ground'.

 • Each spring, the AAA also offers a Virtual High School Internship for students interested in anthropological research.
 In 2025 we received a record-breaking 145 applications indicating a growing interest in anthropology from high school students.